yesodweb/yesod-cookbook/Cookbook.md

 The Yesod Cookbook contains small snippets of code for solving practical problems with Yesod.
 If you have some code to share, please create a wiki page and link to it in the appropriate section.

+If you're looking for a comprehensive guide to learning Yesod, please consider [reading the book](http://www.yesodweb.com/book).

 For non-Yesod code, see also [[Snippets|Snippets]].

 ## Basics